 If you would like to learn more about the history of Epsom Common there are other excellent sources of information, the most comprehensive of which is a booklet produced by the Epsom Common Association.
-The booklet is called 'Epsom Common' (Local Guide No. 5), published by 'Living History Publications', and is available at local libraries, through local bookshops and via the Epsom Common Association.
+The booklet is called 'Epsom Common' (Local Guide No. 5), published by 'Living History Publications', and is available at local libraries and through local bookshops.

 We also provide an annual history walk taking you on a three hour walk around the site.
-To check the date of this walk, please view our Events Calendar.
+To check the date of this walk, please view our Events Calendar on our website.